N\'eron models of Jacobians over bases of arbitrary dimension: Nodal curves and dual graphs

-\begin{rem} By \cite{Liu}, Proposition 10.3.7, our definition of nodal curves is unchanged if one defines geometric points with algebraic closures instead of separable closures. \end{rem}
+\begin{rem} By~\cite[Proposition 10.3.7]{Liu}, our definition of nodal curves is unchanged if one defines geometric points with algebraic closures instead of separable closures. \end{rem}

-\begin{defi} Let $S$ be a scheme, $s$ a point of $S$, and $\bar s$ a geometric point mapping to $s$.
-We will call \emph{\'etale neighbourhood of $\bar s$ in $S$} the data of an \'etale morphism of schemes $V \to S$, a point $v$ of $V$, and a factorization $\bar s \to v \to s$ of $\bar s \to s$.
-Etale neighbourhoods naturally form a codirected system, and we call \emph{\'etale stalk of $S$ at $s$} the limit of this system.
-The \'etale stalk of $S$ at $s$ is an affine scheme, and we call \emph{\'etale local ring at $s$}, and note $\O_{S,s}^{\on{et}}$, its ring of global sections.
-We will sometimes keep the choice of geometric point $\bar s$ implicit and abusively call $(V,v)$, or even $V$, an \'etale neighbourhood of $s$ in $S$. \end{defi}
+\begin{defi} Let $S$ be a scheme, $s$ a point of $S$ and $\bar s$ a geometric point mapping to $s$.
+We will call \emph{\'etale neighbourhood of $\bar s$ in $S$} the data of an \'etale morphism of schemes $V \to S$, a point $v$ of $V$ and a factorization $\bar s \to v \to s$ of $\bar s \to s$. \'Etale neighbourhoods naturally form a codirected system, and we call \emph{\'etale stalk of $S$ at $s$} the limit of this system.
+The \'etale stalk of $S$ at $s$ is an affine scheme, and we call \emph{\'etale local ring at $s$}, and denote by $\O_{S,s}^{\,\on{\acute{e}t}}$, its ring of global sections.
+We will sometimes keep the choice of geometric point $\bar s$ implicit and abusively write $(V,v)$, or even $V$, for an \'etale neighbourhood of $s$ in $S$. \end{defi}

-\begin{rem} The \'etale local ring of $S$ at $\bar s$ is the strict henselization of the Zariski local ring $\O_{S,s}$ determined by the separable closure $k(s) \to k(\bar s)$. \end{rem}
+\begin{rem} The \'etale local ring of $S$ at $\bar s$ is the strict henselization of the local ring (in the Zariski topology) $\O_{S,s}$ determined by the separable closure $k(s) \to k(\bar s)$. \end{rem}